kahi-framework/kahi-ui.nbn.dev/content/docs/interactables/form.md

 # Form

-Form Components are helpers to supplement input Components that are meant for webforms like [TextInput](./textinput.md).
+Form Components are helpers to supplement input Components that are meant for form Components like [TextInput](./textinput.md).

 ## HelpText